futurice/vor/3d-models/README.md

-# Chilicorn 3D Model
+# 3D Models
-A (not too attractive) unicorn as an Arduino Yun case

-This is a joke in poor taste.
-See (chilicorn.org)[http://chilicorn.org]
+* cadcorn.scad - A low-poly unicorn as a Raspberry Pi case.
+Change parameters to switch horn types etc. This is a joke see (chilicorn.org)[http://chilicorn.org]